 For something a bit different, become a pirate in the evening and join Captain Hook Cancun.
 For several hours you will be taken out to sea on huge replica pirate boats to enjoy a themed show & dinner.
 It’s fun and sums up Cancun well – there’s always something happening on your doorstep here.
-(Related: Scorpions in Mexico: What You Need to Know).
+(Recommended: Snakes in Mexico).

 There’s always shopping opportunities too!
 One of the best places to ‘shop till you drop’ is La Isla Cancun Shopping Village.
 This huge mall has a fascinating array of shops, from locals selling handicrafts to the world-renowned Prada.
 There’s even an aquarium.

 You can find some incredible cultural excursions in the Hotel Zone too.
 We would recommend taking an excursion to the stunning Mayan ruins of El Rey, or if you venture outside of the Hotel Zone you can find the breathtaking ancient Mayan city of Coba.
 The three hour trip will let you see another side of Mexico, as well as part of this country’s fascinating history too.

 After a busy day soaking up the sun, shopping and exploring, then the nightlife in Cancun beckons.
 Cancun Mandala is one of the coolest spots for late night fun.
 This energetic nightclub is one of Cancun’s most popular party spots.
 Another is Congo Bar Cancun, a nightclub and bar with several levels, dancers, and entertainment.